Using the Device Manager Page

 Merged devices can be unmerged back into individual device records, if needed.

-The Device Manager page (Devices > Device Manager) contains options for the bulk merging or unmerging of multiple pairs of physical and component devices.
+The Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface) contains options for the bulk merging or unmerging of multiple pairs of physical and component devices.
 These features are convenient if you have a large number of devices you want to merge or unmerge in a single session.

 You can merge only two individual devices together into a single merged device.
 To do so, you must have user permissions that allow merging and unmerging on both devices.
 For more information about user access permissions, see the section on Assigning Access Hooks.